-How to Construct Your Grant Application's Problem Statement
+How to Construct Your Grant Application's Statement of Need

 5 of 9 in Series: The Essentials of Constructing Your Grant Application

 When you’re writing your statement of need for grant funding, remember this: Grant writing has progressed from rote and boring to individual/personality-packed/engrossing/exciting.
 Like all great stories, your presentation of what’s wrong with this picture must be compelling, magnetizing, tear-jerking, and believable.
 But it must also be supported with facts.

 Research like a pro

 Every good statement of need is like a well-written story.
 And every well-written story is filled with compelling details that bring the narrative to life in the reader’s mind.
 To write your story, you need to gather all the available data from your organization’s previous grant evaluations, which may show gaps that still existed when the grant funds were expended.

 Start off by looking for current demographics (numbers to support your statement of need) on your services, programs, and target population (the folks or animals that your grant, when funded, will impact).
 Get permission to look at case management files; these files can provide rich details and even quotations regarding clients’ needs and service barriers when they came to you for help.

 Also, look at minutes from board of directors meetings and annual reports (usually gathered by the program staff and presented to the board in the first quarter of your organization’s fiscal year).

 After you review your organization’s materials, conduct an Internet search in hopes of finding the following problem-related information:

 Local and state-level data on the scope of the problem.
 The websites of city-, county-, and state-level human service; public health; police and corrections departments; area universities; research and policy think tanks; and advocacy coalitions are excellent sources for this type of information.
 Look for congressional testimonies, research findings by experts and graduate students, and newly issued press releases from government agencies or government watchdogs.